jojimw/car-rental/README.md

-# Flexcar Frontend
+# UrbanDrive Frontend

-A modern React application for browsing and filtering Flexcar's vehicle inventory with a responsive design optimized for desktop, tablet, and mobile devices.
+A modern React application for browsing and filtering UrbanDrive's vehicle inventory with a responsive design optimized for desktop, tablet, and mobile devices.

 ## Getting Started